-d.
+- d.
 Department chairs and members of all personnel committees shall function as independent evaluators.
-They shall make their decisions in accordance with the highest professional and academic principles, free from departmental, personal, or administrative pressures. e.
+They shall make their decisions in accordance with the highest professional and academic principles, free from departmental, personal, or administrative pressures. - e.
 A candidate for reappointment, continuing appointment, or promotion shall be kept fully informed of all materials that are being used in the evaluation and be given opportunities to reply to them at all stages of the evaluation process.
 He/she shall have free access to departmental and school files at all times.
-Copies of materials placed in his/her official file shall also be included in his/her department and school files.
+Copies of materials placed in his/her official file shall also be included in his/her department (to be maintained by the department) and school files (to be maintained by the dean's office).
 Each academic faculty member shall be responsible for seeing to it that materials placed in his/her official file are also included in his/her department file and in his/her school file.
 The official file shall be maintained in accordance with Art.
-31 of the Agreement between UUP and the State of New York.

-f.
-Department chairs and members of personnel committees shall make no use of private, secret files in the personnel process.
+31 of the Agreement between UUP and the State of New York. - f.
+Department chairs and members of personnel committees shall make no use of private, secret files in the personnel process. - g.

-g.
 A recommendation against continuing appointment, renewal of term appointment, or promotion shall be based mainly on grounds that bear on the candidate's service to the College during his or her time at Cortland.